 I'm a student, faculty, or staff member, can I use eduroam while I'm on-campus?

 Yes, but you will still be required to register your device, install the Bradford Dissolvable Agent, and perform a security scan on your PC or device.
-Utilizing the eduroam network does not exempt members of the MCPHS University community from meeting the security standards we have in place to protect other members of the community.
-Members of the MCPHS community should opt to use the "MCPW" wireless network while on campus.
+Utilizing the eduroam network does not exempt members of the MCPHS University community from meeting the security standards we have in place to protect other community members.

 How do I connect to eduroam?